Coffee & Conversation - Building an Effective Compliance Program: Key Considerations for the Pharmaceutical Industry

 Key Takeaways from Recent Settlements in the Pharmaceutical Industry

 Virginia Fitt: So of course, there are certain areas that are going to be inherently higher risk.
 Those I think are products that are, have a higher likelihood of diversion or potential abuse, and where there may be a lot of value to patients but there is also a significant risk to patients.
 So hopefully one of those risk factors will not be present for us in terms of our mechanism of action for our proposed product and lack of a risk of abuse.
 But I think one of the key points and the key learnings from that is that we really need to stick to our values of putting patients first and ensuring that the way we're sharing information about our product leads to a lot of credibility for our company and helps us to effectively communicate both efficacy and safety information to healthcare providers and patients so that they can make informed decisions around the latest science.
 And of course, science is always a moving target because it's always evolving.
 We just closed a major National Congress, ASN, for nephrology, where constantly new data is being presented, but at least sticking to the current knowledge and being able to share that information.
 So that's one learning, I think, is being responsible with the information that we have and being truthful and non-misleading in promotion.
 I think one of the other learnings is to, from one major recent settlement, is to set up a program that has a structure that allows you to catch abuses of the program.
 There are a lot of spaces where it is not only important to provide transfer value to healthcare providers but actually critical.
 So if you think in terms of a clinical development, consulting with physicians who are actually seeing these patients in the clinic and understanding what the current needs are and how the product is performing and setting up clinical trials as well.
 So it really is important to use consultants in the healthcare provider world.
 However, there are ever more state laws that are governing how we can engage with healthcare practitioners and a federal transparency program as well on reporting those transfers of value so that at least there is a transparency with those relationships.
 I think one of the places that other companies have had a downfall is either a reversion to some of the earlier industry practices that have been started by companies that follow the PhRMA code or small situations of abuse that tend to grow and not catching those promptly.
 So I think that's the other area, is around monitoring and using data to monitor and then to help remediate those situations very promptly.
 So that tension will, I think, continue to be there in the industry because we do need to continue to have effective relationships with healthcare providers, and also to utilize their talent and skill and knowledge to help us in developing products that meet patients' needs and meet their needs in the clinic.
-So I think that that will continue to be present, but I think we can draw upon both of those recent major settlements to understand some core principles we need to apply.
+So I think that will continue to be present, but I think we can draw upon both of those recent major settlements to understand some core principles we need to apply.

 Elissa McClure: Right.
 You mentioned transparency and having open communications with your team to hopefully get out in front of any potential issues.
 Can you talk to us a little bit about how you apply that?

 Virginia Fitt: Sure.
 So first of all, one of the major developments has been around the information that we are expected to share with the public and in the public domain.
 So some of those are state laws around pricing transparency.
 Some of those are state laws around marketing transparency.
 And I think having that open line internally first so that we are aware of all of the different places and have a full assessment.
 So I think an important part to building the infrastructure for a program that allows you to report out all of those transactions.
 So if you provide a lunch, for example, to a healthcare provider, that needs to be reported into a federal database with CMS.
 And so I think part of that building the structure, the first part, is going to be an assessment across the company of where are all the sources of where you may potentially provide any kind of transfer value to a healthcare provider.
 And of course, we have individuals with licenses who work at the company, and for example, interviewing expenses for prospective employees could be reportable as well.
 So there are a number of different places where those transactions could be occurring in the company, and one is making sure that we're ready for that commercialization because a lot of those laws first kick in for a company when they have a product that is reimbursable by the federal healthcare system.
 And so even though our company has been operating for quite a while and has been operating under a clinical development company, ethics and rules around engagements, now we are moving into a much more regulated space in terms of commercialization.
-So I think that transparency of understanding all of those different places and engaging in a risk assessment and a transparency assessment helps us to first get a handle on all of the places that that may come into play.
+So I think that transparency of understanding all of those different places and engaging in a risk assessment and a transparency assessment helps us to first get a handle on all of the places that may come into play.
 And then that will help us to ensure that we're appropriately reporting and that we're putting in place the right policies, the right procedures, the right check steps so that we can catch problems earlier and be able to analyze that for ourselves.

 Elissa McClure: Absolutely.
 And I think you've talked to me a little bit about how you have this program of careful communications, that you really communicate and you hope that you'll get all of your sales representatives and everyone working for the company truly understands and feels comfortable using and applying.
 Can you talk to us a little bit about that?
 I thought that was very helpful.